by Dr Jeanette (Jeannie) Thomason

 In animal studies, amitraz caused episodes of increased aggression, as well as some central nervous system depression.
 Many Vets use Ivermecten for generalized cases of mange.

-Dr. Jean Dodds has written extensively about Ivermectin as a trigger for immune-mediated diseases.
-Ivermectin should never be used in combination with Amitraz, whether the dip or the Amitraz tick prevention collars.
-These medicines are all members of the monoamine oxidase inhibitor group; when they are used together their effects combine together creating sedation and adverse neurologic effects.
+Do a search on Ivermectin and Amtrak and it being a trigger for immune-mediated diseases.
+These medicines are members of the monoamine oxidase inhibitor group; and when they are used together their effects combine together creating sedation and adverse neurologic effects.
 In reality these chemicals/products only serve to keep the immune system in a weakened condition.

-Conventional treatments will often appear to work for a time however, at what expense to your dog's health?
+Conventional treatments may appear to work for a time however, at what expense to your dog's health?
 Conventional treatments only address and suppress the symptoms and do not actually cure or take care of the source of the symptoms - the cause!
-Since conventional veterinary medicine relies heavily on a highly toxic method of treatment, and suppressed immune function is the cause of demodectic outbreaks, please consider a safe and natural alternative.
+Since conventional veterinary medicine relies heavily on a highly toxic methods of treatment, and suppressed immune function is the cause of demodectic outbreaks, please think this through consider a safe and natural alternative.

 Using a combination of a raw, species appropriate diet and naturally sourced supplements (not processed, synthetically bases) you can support the immune system while it strengthens and gets things under control.